wg-perception/object_recognition_core/doc/source/api/training.rst

     void
     Document::set_attachment<YourType>(const AttachmentName &attachment_name, const cv::Mat & value);

-(we provide a default ``boost`` serialization but to make sure the binary blobs are readable on machines with different ``boost`` libraries, you should probably implement your own serialization)
+(we provide a default ``boost`` serialization but to make sure the binary blobs are readable on machines with a different ``boost serialization`` library, you should probably implement your own serialization)

 Step 2
 ^^^^^^